at-raposo/at-raposo/README.md

 <h2 align="center">About Me</h2>

-My name is Andy Raposo and I am currently a Technical Automation student at the ETEC(São Paulo Technical School).
+My name is Andy Raposo and I am currently a Mathematics and Computer Science Undegrad and I´m Technical Automation at the ETEC(São Paulo Technical School).
 I am passionate about programming and I am focused on mastering in embedded systems.

 As a technical automation student, I have been exposed to various areas of automation such as control systems, instrumentation, and process automation.
 However, my interest in programming to make the embedded systems run correctly.